I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea

 The Graphics Card Is Most Important

-When you check out the Amazon product page is gives you details on what’s inside of this pre-built and all in all, SkyTech does a pretty good job at letting you know what’s all inside.
+When you check out the Amazon product page it gives you details on what’s inside of this pre-built and all in all, SkyTech does a pretty good job at letting you know what’s all inside.

 I get that pre-built computers are a harder product to mass produce, they take a lot of money up front and the company has to pay their employees and what not.
 I get it, but that doesn’t mean that people should be getting “sorta” ripped off.

-The only downfall that I see with this PC is that it has a bit less power than the the power of a $500 build which isn’t necessarily bad – except when you’re paying $650 for $500 worth of power…
+The only downfall that I see with this PC is that it has a bit less power than the the power of a $600 build which isn’t necessarily bad – except when you’re paying $600 for around $500 worth of power.

 When it comes to a gaming computer, that margin of difference really does make all the difference.
 Sure, with today’s hardware being overpriced it makes more sense but that’d be up to you to decide if the price different is worth it or not.

 Taking A Further Look At The Hardware

-For the other parts that help with gaming performance – this PC also includes a FX-6300 for the CPU, Windows 10, a 1TB hard drive, built in wi-fi and it also comes with a keyboard and a mouse.
+For the other parts that help with gaming performance – this PC also includes a Ryzen 3 1200 for the CPU, Windows 10, a 1TB hard drive, 8GB of RAM, built in wi-fi and it also comes with a keyboard and a mouse.

-The FX-6300 is actually a pretty good processor, that’s the same processor that I previously recommended using on a $500 custom PC build.
+The Ryzen 3 1200 is actually a pretty good processor, that’s the same processor that I previously recommended using on a $500 custom PC build.